mrjoes/tornadio/README.rst

 Short Background
 ----------------

-There's already library that implements Socket.IO integration with Tornado framework - `SocketTornad.IO <http://github.com/SocketTornad.IO/>`_, but it was not finished.
-Also, I did not like how it is designed, so instead of writing patches for the original library, decided to implement one from scratch.
+There's already library which already implements Socket.IO integration using Tornado framework - `SocketTornad.IO <http://github.com/SocketTornad.IO/>`_, but it was not finished, has several known bugs and not very well structured.

 TornadIO is different from SocketTornad.IO library in following aspects: